What File Types Do You Accept?

 Mastering from stems is the process of finalizing an artist’s approved final mix, slated for release. …And in the case of mastering this mix from stems: we require Bus/Subgroup/Grouped element stems that have many elements that play together – grouped for output – in the mix stage.
 See the list in “Submitting Stems” below for clarification.

 Mixing from stems, however, is the balancing of all of the raw elements of a song in order to create a final mix, ready to go to the mastering stage.
 In this case, the stems provided are called raw tracks or raw stems, and are unique mics / sounds in their separate channel lanes to be blended together in a mix session.
 Like Kick, Snare, Hat….
 Guitar 1, Guitar 2, Synth 1… Lead V, Backup V, etc…

 There will be many more raw files for a mix session than for stem mastering.
-For most songs, if there are more than 16 Stems, that probably goes more into mixing.
-See “submitting stems” below to make this even clearer.
+For most situations, if there are more than 12-16 Stem Files, that probably goes more into mixing.
+See “submitting stems” below to make this clearer.